 When looking at Prince Henry’s Room directly, turn right and head a short way up the road until you come to 229 Strand which is our next stop

-Just where Fleet Street merges into the Strand sits number 229 which is a rare timber framed townhouse which was built in 1625.
-After the fire it’s likely that there may have been quite a few similar buildings but due to clearances over the years the rest of disappeared leaving only this one.
+Just where Fleet Street merges into the Strand sits number 229.
+This is a rare timber framed townhouse which was built in 1625.
+After the fire it’s likely that there may have been quite a few similar buildings.
+However due to clearances over the years the rest of disappeared leaving only this one.
 As ever Medieval London has a good article going into more of the history of both buildings.

 Keep heading down the Strand and head down Arundel Street towards the Thames.
 At the end of the street is Temple station where if you wanted you could finish the walk.
 Alternatively you could head back towards Prince Henry’s Room and if the gate is open walk down towards Middle Temple Inn, it’s a great place of town to wander around.